-Written reviews: Evaluative comments are particularly valuable to the decision-making bodies.
-After the funding decisions have been made, the applicants can access the panel review report on their own application.
-The review also provides the applicant with important feedback.
+Written reviews: Evaluative comments are particularly valuable to the panel and decision-making bodies.
+After the funding decisions have been made, the applicants can access the review reports on their own application.
+The reviews also provide the applicant with important feedback.
 Reviewers should therefore:

-- write evaluative rather than descriptive comments (avoid copying text directly from the application) - write comments under each sub-item - write coherent comments in the passive voice, which can be used, if agreed, as such in the panel review report.
+- write evaluative rather than descriptive comments (avoid copying text directly from the application) - write comments under each sub-item.